dfgitn4j/repl-cypher-shell/README.md

  - Unfortunately this is a shell script that has been tested mainly on Mac OSX, and ubuntu.
    Seemed to work OK in a Windows Subsystem for Linux, but I haven't tested it recently.
-   This really should've been written in Python for portability, but hey, most of the shell code was already written... so someday, maybe.
+   This really should've been written in go or python for portability, but hey, most of the shell code was already written... so someday, maybe.